shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 Use the args.cpp file in your 211-starter-pack/211/lab08_args directory as a starting point.<br>

-Submit args.cpp to Turnin.
+Submit `args.cpp` to Turnin.

-## Exercise 2
+## Exercise 2: Handling Input/Output File Command Line Arguments

 Start with the mycat.cpp that is in your 211-starter-pack/211/lab08_mycat directory<br>